ruby/rdoc/RI.md

 - Within a class:

-    Each of these commands outputs documents
+    Each of these commands shows documents
     for methods in Ruby class `IO` (output omitted):

     ```sh